What is Performance Management?

 Types of Performance Management System in HRM

-There are different types of performance management system as bellows:
+There are different types of performance management systems as bellows:

-- General Appraisal-In this type of performance management system, an ongoing and continuous communication between the manager and the employee occurred throughout the year.
-The main subject of this communication is about the per-set goals, the objectives, the performance feedback and setting of new goals.
+- General Appraisal- In this type of performance management system, ongoing and continuous communication between the manager and the employee occurred throughout the year.
+The main subject of this communication is the pre-set goals, the objectives, the performance feedback, and the setting of new goals.
 In this performance management system, managers can also recommend development plans and training programs for the skill improvement of the employees.

 - Technological Performance Appraisal- This type of performance management system is totally based on the technical knowledge of the employees.
 Overall technical expertise and capabilities of the employees are taken into account and identified by the manager for this appraisal system.